What is Security as a Service (SECaaS)?

 < Back to Media

-Data breaches, and ransomware attacks such as the 2023 breach of the UK Electoral Commission that affected around 40 million people in their database, impact organisations’ operations so severely that companies are increasingly looking to experts to minimise the risk of these devastating attacks.
+Data breaches and ransomware attacks, like the 2023 breach of the UK Electoral Commission that affected 40 million people, have severely disrupted organisational operations.
+As these security issues grow more sophisticated, companies are increasingly turning to experts to minimise the risks posed by such devastating attacks.

-Deloitte’s Global Outsourcing Survey 2022, found that cyber security was the top external challenge for executives and 81% reported that they use a third-party delivery model.
-This shows the industry demand for outsourced security specialists to deal with new threats.
+Deloitte’s Global Outsourcing Survey 2022 highlighted cybersecurity as the top external challenge for executives, with 81% reporting they use a third-party delivery model.
+This reflects the rising demand for outsourced security specialists to handle real-time threats and provide security assessments.

-What is security as a service and how does it relate to cybersecurity?
+What is Security as a Service (SECaaS) and How Does it Relate to Cybersecurity?

 • Cost savings